NVIDIA-Merlin/HugeCTR/samples/din/README.md

 python din_parquet.py
 ```
 By default, this will run 8000 iterations and the peak of the AUC could reach higher than 0.8.

+There is another implementation of the DIN model in `din_try.py`, which employs the Matrix Multiply layer.
+It can achieve AUC 0.75 after 88,000 iterations.